numpy/numpy/doc/source/user/basics.broadcasting.rst

     *Figure 2*

-    *A one dimensional array added to a two dimensional array results in broadcasting if number of 1-d array elements matches the number of 2-d array columns.*
+    *A one dimensional array added to a two-dimensional array results in broadcasting if a number of 1-d array elements matches the number of 2-d array columns.*

 .. figure:: broadcasting_3.png
-    :alt: A huge cross over the 2-d array of shape (4, 3) and the 1-d array of shape (4) shows that they can not be broadcast due to mismatch of shapes and thus produce no result.
+    :alt: A huge cross over the 2-d array of shape (4, 3) and the 1-d array of shape (4) shows that they can not be broadcast due to a mismatch of shapes and thus produce no result.
     :name: broadcasting.figure-3